 Kanchenjunga Region Trek leads us into the Eastern part of Nepal.
 Only two mountains in the world are taller than Kanchenjunga (8,586 meters/28,169 feet).
 The foothills beneath this mass of rock and ice consuming the border between Nepal and Sikkim in India creates some of the best trekking you’ll ever experience.
 Like most trails in far-eastern Nepal, it’s possible to walk for several days without seeing another trekker.
 Find yourself in pure bliss as you peacefully roam these high mountains and glaciers, hearing nothing but the wind and the snow crunching beneath your feet in the Kanchenjunga Region Trek.

-Along the trail, trekkers meet a multitude of ethnic groups in the area, including Rai, Limbu, Sherpa, and Tamang.
-Each group is different from the next, and in learning about each group, you will realize the charm of trekking in the Himalaya.
+During the Kanchenjunga Region Trek, trekkers meet a multitude of ethnic groups in the region including Rai, Limbu, Sherpa, and Tamang.
+Each group is different from the next, and in learning about each group, you will realize the charm of trekking in the Kanchenjunga Region.
 How many countries have trails that promise smiling faces and a warm dinner at the end of the day?

-The packages we have listed are camping treks.
-There are teahouses for the majority of the trail (during high season), so we can arrange for that as well.
-Trails are accessible via car/bus; however flights can be arranged for an additional cost.
+There are teahouses for the majority of the trail (during high season), so we can arrange a teahouse trek in the Kanchenjunga region.
+Trails are accessible via car/bus; however, flights can be arranged for an additional cost.
 The TIMS Permit is not necessary for trekking here, though you will need to purchase a Kanchenjunga Conservation Area Permit for 2000 rupees (roughly $20 USD).
-Let us know if you have any questions about the logistics of Kanchenjunga treks.
+Let us know if you have any questions about the logistics of the Kanchenjunga Region treks.